arhans-dc-cs-projects/Worksheet1/README.md

 # Worksheet 1
 Y9 School Assignment - Multiple Python pieces of code we had to make/rewrite correctly.
+Finished challenges on <b> 8/11/2022 </b>.

 ## Question 1
 In Question 1 we had to rewrite the existing code (which was wrong), and make it work.